 - Device: The type of device the traveler is using to search for hotels, such as mobile, desktop, or tablet.

 - Length of stay: How long the traveler indicated they'd stay at the property (up to 30 days).
 You may set a maximum of 30 adjustments.

-- Check-in day: The day of the week the traveler intends to stay at the hotel.
+- Check-in day of week: The day of the week the traveler intends to stay at the hotel.